leo-proger/leo-proger/README.md

 </ul>

 <h3>Currently</h3>
-<p>I am a student and working towards a Junior Backend Developer position with a strong focus on Java and Spring.</p>
+<p>I am a student and working on local projects for university in my GitHub organization.</p>

 ###